 This division oversees all of the administrative procedures that must take place within the Big South Fork NRRA.
-The budget, payroll, personnel actions, purchasing, funding requests, GIS, and anything that pertains to monetary or administrative activities is overseen by this division.
-This division has 6 full-time employees (Blount, pers. comm., 2009b).
+The budget, payroll, personnel actions, purchasing, funding requests, information technology, and all monetary or administrative activities is overseen by this division.

 Resource Management